zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/examples/bionemo-esm2/finetune.md

 # ESM2 Fine-Tuning

-This notebook serves as a demo for implementing ESM2 Fine-tuning module, running a regression example and using the model for inference.
+This readme serves as a demo for implementing ESM2 Fine-tuning module, running a regression example and using the model for inference.

 The ESM2 model is a transformer-based protein language model that has achieved state-of-the-art results in various protein-related tasks.
 The task head plays a crucial role in fine-tuning for a downstream task.
 As a part of transfer learning, a pre-trained model is often utilized to learn generic features from a large-scale dataset.
 However, these features might not be directly applicable to the specific task at hand.
 By incorporating a task head, which consists of learnable parameters, the model can adapt and specialize to the target task.
 The task head serves as a flexible and adaptable component that learns task-specific representations by leveraging the pre-trained features as a foundation.
 Through fine-tuning, the task head enables the model to learn and extract task-specific patterns, improving performance and addressing the nuances of the downstream task.
 It acts as a critical bridge between the pre-trained model and the specific task, enabling efficient and effective transfer of knowledge.